zmagdum/mufradat/backend/scripts/README-IMPORT.md

    - Creates unique IDs for books and chapters
    - **Generates deterministic wordIds** based on `book-chapter-page-wordNumber` to prevent duplicates
 7. **Checks for Duplicates**: Before inserting, checks if word already exists
-   - If exists and `--update-existing` is used: Updates the word
+   - **Default behavior**: Updates existing words (if word exists, it will be updated with new data)
-   - If exists and `--update-existing` is NOT used: Skips the word (prevents duplicates)
+   - If `--no-update` is used: Skips existing words (only adds new words)
 8. **Determines Difficulty**: Based on frequency:
    - `beginner`: frequency > 100
    - `intermediate`: frequency 20-100